partially-nerd/Gaudy-Animation-Yeoman/README.md

 # Gaudy Animation Yeoman
 Gaudy Animation Yeoman (GAY for short) is an animation engine made with pygame, that includes features like click-detection, lerp, etc.
 _New: Now has vscode snippets_
+_New: Now has Graph support_

 # Documentation
+## Installation
+The library works locally on windows machines too, but for easy global installation on gnu/linux or bsd machines, run `cp -r GAY $HOME/.local/lib/python3.11/site-packages`

 _demo.py should clear everything up_

 ## Boilerplate